 A word from our Project Leader

-I’m currently studying my first semester of the bachelor program in Business Administration and my last semester in Business Law here at LUSEM.
+I’m currently studying my fourth semester of the bachelor program in Business Administration and my last semester in Business Law here at LUSEM.
 My original draw to LundaEkonomerna was its professional nature and level of engagement from its members.
 Naturally, I sought after to join the committee responsible with the core activity of LundaEkonomerna, surveillance of the education.
 This essential task has proven a journey filled with learning moments and opportunities to make an impact on the makings of our school.
 It has given me the chance to help all the students with their school issues, while simultaneously improving on leadership and teamwork skills.
 However, the committee is so much more than just that.
 The committee is my ”lunda-family” and without my team of 18 people I would not even have had half so much fun.

 What can the Education Committee do for you?